Arrival in Prague

 town of Hrensko, and climb up to the Pravcicka brana, the largest

-Schandau on the German side, a neat and tidy spa town where
+Schandau, a neat spa town where

 you can make use of the spa facilities, or just enjoy the town’s